 Ruggero Santilli is a fascinating person.
 Once a scientist with an apparent normal career, now a fringe scientist running his own ‘scientific’ institute, publisher of two journals and founder of a dubious company which sells gas for welding purposes.
 He seems to have completely turned his back on regular science, but at the same time wants to hold up the appearance of a serious scientist and tries to get some of his articles published in regular journals.

-When one of those was debunked, he asked one of the scientists of his Institute for Basic Research, Jerdsey Vladimir Kadeisvili, to write a defense.
+When one of those was debunked, he asked one of the scientists of his Institute for Basic Research, Jerdsey Vladimir Kadeisvili, to write a defence.
 This was published as well.